TIGACenter/CST_v1/README.md

     "pretrained_model_path": null,                # path of custom model if exists.
-CST will be used to retrain "save_all_epochs": true,                      # if true, all epochs are saved "model_save_path": "models",                  # path to save models "model_name": "model_name",                   # name of models to save, will be saved as "model_name.h5" "save_metrics": true,                         # if true, creates csv and adds metrics on epoch end "epochs": 10,                                 # n of epochs
+CST will be used to retrain "save_all_epochs": true,                      # if true, all epochs are saved "model_save_path": "models",                  # path to save models "model_name": "default_model_name",           # name of models to save, will be saved as "model_name.h5" "save_metrics": true,                         # if true, creates csv and adds metrics on epoch end "epochs": 10,                                 # n of epochs
     "batch_size": 32,                             # batch size